Seattle's Child

 Parking/Fees: Parking is free and plentiful

-Best For: Strollers, Babies in carriers, energetic preschoolers and older kids; Leashed dogs are welcome
+Best for: Strollers, Babies in carriers, energetic preschoolers and older kids; Leashed dogs are welcome

 Additional Information: Carkeek Park includes a playground, beach and miles of trails

-Hike #5 – Schmitz Preserve Park
+Hike #5Ā – Schmitz Preserve Park

-The 53.1 acre Schmitz Preserve Park is home to old growth trees, lush foliage and wide hiking trails for an afternoon stroll.
+The 53.1 acre Schmitz Preserve Park is home to old-growth trees, lush foliage and wide hiking trails for an afternoon stroll.
 Little legs will appreciate the room to roam.
 Located just off Admiral way toward Alki Beach, the park can be easy to miss.
 There are a few entrances to the preserve just off the bridge with plenty of parking nearby.

 Formed from land donated to the city between 1908 and 1912, the preserve’s land was preserved before being completely logged by German immigrants Ferdinand and Emma Schmitz.
 The 1.7 miles of hiking trails make for great exploration.
-Head out on an adventure to find the alligator carved from fallen old growth wood.
+Head out on an adventure to find the alligator carved from fallen old-growth wood.
 Wander along the mostly maintained trails but more adventurous explorers might enjoy finding the smaller trails.

 Distance: 1.7 miles round-trip, 220 feet in elevation